-- 11.4 Employees who are involved in tendering, outsourcing, partnerships, the awarding of contracts, dealing with contractors, etc. must: - be aware of and follow the procurement rules set out in the relevant procedures - be clear on the separation of client and service-provider roles - not disclose confidential information to any unauthorised party or organisation - exercise fairness and impartiality when dealing with potential service providers - not participate in any employee/management buy-out of Council or school services without the written express approval of the Council/school or within two years of leaving employment of the Council/school - not show special favour to current or former employees or their partners, friends, relatives, or associates in outsourcing to businesses run by them in a senior or relevant managerial capacity - discuss any problems with their Headteacher or chair of Governors if they are unclear whether or not they may be compromised in relation to the awarding of contracts
+11.4 Employees who are involved in tendering, outsourcing, partnerships, the awarding of contracts, dealing with contractors, etc. must:

+- be aware of and follow the procurement rules set out in the relevant procedures - be clear on the separation of client and service-provider roles - not disclose confidential information to any unauthorised party or organisation - exercise fairness and impartiality when dealing with potential service providers - not participate in any employee/management buy-out of Council or school services without the written express approval of the Council/school or within two years of leaving employment of the Council/school - not show special favour to current or former employees or their partners, friends, relatives, or associates in outsourcing to businesses run by them in a senior or relevant managerial capacity - discuss any problems with their Headteacher or chair of Governors if they are unclear whether or not they may be compromised in relation to the awarding of contracts

-12.0 School property
+12. School property

+12.1.
+Employees must:
-- 12.1 Employees must: - Only use school property, vehicles or other facilities for school purposes and according to instructions - not remove school property, including laptops and phones, from school premises unless authorised to do so

-- secure school property against theft/loss/damage; ensuring that valuable items such as keys, money, credit cards, mobiles, wallets, personal bags, laptops and other valuable items are looked after properly and never left unattended even for short periods - · report any theft/loss/damage of school property - never hand school keys or swipe cards to students. - 12.2 The loss or theft of any computer or confidential data must be reported immediately to the Headteacher or School Business Manager. - 12.3 The Headteacher must inform the Governing Body/Chief Internal Auditor of any theft of school property and s/he will advise on whether or not the police should be involved. - 12.4 The schools property includes its "Intellectual property" which includes inventions, creative writings and drawings, including those created by an employee in the course of their duties. - 12.5 The school does not accept responsibility for loss of or damage to personal property or school property in the care of an individual colleague.
-Cars, bicycles and other means of personal transport are parked or left on the campus at the owner's risk.
+- Only use school property, vehicles or other facilities for school purposes and according to instructions - not remove school property, including laptops and phones, from school premises unless authorised to do so - secure school property against theft/loss/damage; ensuring that valuable items such as keys, money, credit cards, mobiles, wallets, personal bags, laptops and other valuable items are looked after properly and never left unattended even for short periods - report any theft/loss/damage of school property - never hand school keys or swipe cards to students - 12.2.
+The loss or theft of any computer or confidential data must be reported immediately to the Headteacher or School Business Manager. - 12.3.
+The Headteacher must inform the Governing Body/Chief Internal Auditor of any theft of school property and s/he will advise on whether or not the police should be involved. - 12.4.
+The schools property includes its "Intellectual property" which includes inventions, creative writings and drawings, including those created by an employee in the course of their duties. - 12.5.
+All employees should note that any documents or programmes etc., created within the scope of their employment are the intellectual property of Council/school and should not be sold or shared with other individuals or organisations outside of the school/Council unless specific permission is granted to the Employee to have ownership of such materials. - 12.6.
+The school does not accept responsibility for loss of or damage to personal property or school property in the care of an individual colleague.
+Cars, bicycles and other means of personal transport are parked or left on the school grounds at the owner's risk.

-13.0 Gifts, rewards and sanctions
+13. Gifts, rewards and sanctions